-- Conditions of enrollment: Physics 212 (Physics for Scientists & Engineers II) is a prerequisites for all students enrolled in this course. - How to get help: My office hours are M 3:00 pm 5:00 pm, W 1:00 pm 4:00 pm, and TTh 4:00 pm 5:00 pm.
+Conditions of enrollment: Physics 211 (Physics for Scientists & Engineers I) and Math 202 (Calculus II) are prerequisites for all students enrolled in this course.

+How to get help: My office hours are M 3:00 pm - 5:00 pm, W 1:00 pm - 4:00 pm, TTh 10:00 am - 12:00 pm, and TTh 4:00 pm - 5:00 pm.
 If you can't come during any of these hours, I will be happy to make an appointment with you for another time.
 For me, the most enjoyable aspect of teaching is working with students one-on-one.
-Please, please come see me often-especially if you run into difficulties with concepts. - Class Attendance and Participation: Class meetings are TTh 2:00pm-3:50pm.
+Please, please come see me often-especially if you run into difficulties with concepts you encounter in the readings.

+Class Attendance and Participation: Class meetings are TTh 2:00-3:50.
 Preparation for class, attendance, and participation will be rewarded.
+I have included a schedule of topics with this syllabus along with the readings to be studied before each class meeting.